SwedbankPay/developer.swedbankpay.com/payments/card/seamless-view.md

 *   ③ `Show Consumer UI page in iframe` displays the payment window as content inside of the iframe.
 The consumer can insert card information for authorization.
-*   ④ `Event: OnPaymentComplete` is when er payment is complete.
-Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
+*   ④ `Event: OnPaymentComplete` is when a payment is complete.
+Please note that both successful and rejected payments reach completion, in contrast to a cancelled payment.

 {% include iterator.html prev_href="redirect" prev_title="Redirect"